The end of the click-slave era.

 So, what are the consequences for UX, design, and content teams?

-• Content: Content must be structured as atomic units of information.
-It is no longer just about writing “copy”; it is about creating data that an AI can parse, reshape, and deliver in the exact context the user requires.
+Content: Content must be structured as atomic units of information.
+It is no longer just about writing “copy”; it is about creating data that an AI can parse, reshape and deliver in the exact context the user requires.

 Think of your future website like this:

-• The Information Architecture still exists.
+the Information Architecture still exists,

-• But they are no longer the primary interface.
+but they are no longer the primary interface.

 The interface will act as a smart layer that searches the site for users, rather than requiring them to find things themselves.
 The system handles this for users and then shows the most relevant answer or summary.
-This is the hybrid model.

 Traditional website